-- Discuss patient preferences for twice-daily or multiple injection regimes.
+- Once stabilised, discuss patient preferences for twice-daily or multiple injection regimes.

 - Arrive at the regime in partnership with the patient, as patients arriving at informed shared decisions with their practitioner are more likely to be successfully controlled with the chosen regime.

 - Offer twice-daily insulin detemir as basil insulin therapy.